sbrudenell/auton-canvas/API.md

 ## Image.origin(...)

 Sets or returns the offset origin of the `Image`.
-This is separate from `Element.translate()`, since it can be useful to set a "center" point for the image and treat translations as relative to the center.
+This is separate from `Element.translate()`, since it can be useful to set a "center" point for the `Image` and treat translations as relative to the center.

 ```javascript
 var x_y_array = image.origin();